convertaaa/converter-list/README.md

 # converter-list

-Register downloadable github repositories for downloadable converters
+Register converter project as downloadable github repositories for the converta ui converter manager